 I remember a point in time when I realised that I had to make a change.
-I had to do something different if I wanted to be well.
+I had to do something differently if I wanted to be well.
 Returning to the doctor every few months to be prescribed with another round of antibiotics wasn't an option any more if I wanted to steer the direction of my health.

 I laugh to think back over all the health problems I had at the time because I presented to the naturopath complaining about acne!
-To be fair, I had no idea the range of conditions that a naturopath can deal with.
+To be fair, I had no idea the huge range of conditions that a naturopath can deal with.

 I'd like to say that all my problems disappeared at once but for years I stood in the way of my own improvement.
 I found it hard to change my diet, especially since I was working and managing a young family at the same time.